SherG/cool-iron/blog/chatgpt-google-code-red.md

 For example, ChatGPT can't access the internet to retrieve information.
 And it doesn't provide users with clickable references to verify sources and accuracy.

-It could though if it became an OpenAI-search engine hybrid, like <a href="https://www.perplexity.ai/" target="blank">Perplexity.ai</a>, which includes clickable footnotes and citations with its answers.
+It could though if it became an OpenAI-search engine hybrid, like <a href="https://www.perplexity.ai/" target="blank">Perplexity.ai</a>.
+The latter includes clickable footnotes and citations with its answers.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672454812/SignalFox/perplexity-ai_is865c.png" />